gatling/gatling/src/docs/content/reference/cheat-sheet.md

           - keyword: shard
             frontline: true
-            description: Distribute data amongst nodes when running a cluster of injectors
+            description: Distribute data amongst nodes when running a cluster of load generators

           - keyword: readRecords
             description: Return the feeder content as a <code>Seq[Map[String, Any]]</code>